-The Kalamazoo Area Runners (KAR) is a non-profit 501(c)(3) organization dedicated to the promotion of running as a source of physical, spiritual and social wellness while enhancing the quality of life in our community.
+The Kalamazoo Area Runners (KAR) is a non-profit 501(c)(3) organization dedicated to the promotion of a healthy lifestyle through the sport of running while enhancing the quality of life in the community.

 - Automatic membership in the Road Runner's Club of America

 - Marathon Training

 (additions by Jay Campbell on April 10, 2002)

 The Kalamazoo Track Club started as the Mall City Pacers about 1967.
 Local running greats Tom Coyne, Terry Doxey, Jim Schafer and a few other dedicated runners were the nucleus of Kalamazoo’s first local running club.